fb-pixel

 Differences between generational needs

-• Eight in 10 Millennials look for a manager to act as a mentor or coach
+• Eight in 10 millennials look for a manager to act as a mentor or coach

-• Baby Boomers want a boss to be ethical, fair and consistent
+• Baby boomers want a boss to be ethical, fair and consistent

-• When it comes to motivation, Boomers are attracted to more money and working in an innovative environment, while Millennials look for company values
+• When it comes to motivation, boomers are attracted to more money and working in an innovative environment, while millennials look for company values

-Where Millennials thrive against other generations
+Where millennials thrive versus other generations

 What do the generations have in common?